Mostar in Bosnia & Hercegovina | A Travel Guide

 Where to eat in Mostar

 First of all, the food in Mostar is just amazing!
 In the middle of the old town are plenty of very good and cheap restaurants.
 We especially enjoyed the food in Tima Irma, because this restaurant grills the most delicious Bosnian specialties.
 If you are in Mostar, you should definitely try cevapcici, grilled minced meat rolls.
+You are veggie?
+Here is a list of some fantastic restaurants in Mostar for vegans or vegetarians!

 Furthermore, a lot of good cafes are in town.
 Here you should absolutely taste Bosnian coffee or Caj, the typical Turkish tea.